A Quick Guide to Nusa Penida

 I’m recommending this with a slight hesitation.
 Not because it’s not worth the recommendation.
 The food was delightful.
 We just ordered both too much, and potentially the wrong thing.
 And it was a little on the pricier side.

 First up, the onion bhajis were, as a family friend of mine would say – to die for.
 They were small pieces of onion rather than big bhajis, and came with a minty sauce.
 It was way bigger than we expected though!
 We ordered a curry each; I went for a dal fry (92k) and Hannah a mixed veg makhanwala.
 With fear of giving TMI, the dal was lovely, but I entirely forgot that lentils in excess do not agree with my tummy.
 And the makhanwala quite simply blew Hannah’s head off, and we asked for medium and we’re pretty good with spice (110k).
 Take that information however you like.
-We also got 2 garlic naans (36k each) on the side.
-You and I both know that you can’t go wrong with a garlic naan – even a bad garlic naan is a good one.
-Garlic and bread always go well together (in the far distance Peter Kay’s ears are burning).

 All in all, as long as you do a better job than we do at ordering, if your hot day in the sun has left you craving some Indian food, get yourself down to Bollywood Indian Cuisine.
 Just don’t order like you’re feeding the 5000, and ask them to hold it on the spice.
 Unless you’re braver than we are…